My role is to translate the project proposal into an execution plan

 Abdel worked on the Locovision project where 3 industrial partners were involved.
 "The goal was to develop low-cost vision systems for industrial applications.
 We wanted to use existing low-cost components and add software."

 The resulting algorithms can be used for several applications:

-- Bekaert uses vision systems to inspect the quality of metallic wire.
+- Bekaert uses vision systems to inspect the quality of metal wire.

-- Tenneco uses vision systems to monitor the road and detect bumps in the road to be able to increase the comfort in the car with smart suspension systems.
+- Tenneco uses vision systems to monitor the road and detect bumps in it so as to be able to increase driving comfort with smart suspension systems.

-- Picanol uses vision systems to detect the quality of the yarn.
+- Picanol uses vision systems to detect the quality of yarn.

 His role is to translate the project proposal into an execution plan:

 - Team: After a discussion with the Core Lab Manager, a team is allocated to the project.
 "As technical project manager, my task is to review the team and make clear which competences are needed to execute the plan."